PreetyManna11/Power_BI_Projects/Data_Professional_Survey/README.md

 ### 🛠 Tools required for the Project
 MS Power BI, MS Excel

-### Data Processing

-Data Cleaning and Data Manipulation has been done in order to remove the unwanted data.

-* Analysed the rows and columns.
-"Years with current manager" column was removed since no key insights were found using it.

 ### Following inferences have been drawn

 * Total Survey takers among Data Professionals are 630 and the average age among them is 29.87.